Senior Lecturer and Programme Convener: MPhil in Southern Urbanismanna.email@example.com

 Anna Selmeczi is a Senior Lecturer and Programme Convener: MPhil in Southern Urbanism, at the African Centre for Cities.
-Her urban studies research is grounded in social and political theory, and focuses on the connections between urban spatial ordering and knowledge production, and how various forms of popular politics contest and change these orders.
+Her urban studies research is grounded in social and political theory, and focuses on the connections between orders of urban space and knowledge production, and how various forms of popular politics contest and change these orders.
 Extending these themes through the lens of her teaching practice over the last few years, she’s also been thinking about the transformative and even emancipatory possibilities of pedagogical and research methods that emerge through creative experimentation.

-Selmeczi, Anna (co-edited with Louiza Odysseos).
-2017.
-The Power of Human Rights/The Human Rights of Power, ThirdWorlds Series, Routledge.
+- Louiza Odysseos and Anna Selmeczi (eds.)
+The Power of Human Rights/The human Rights of Power.
+ThirdWorlds Series, London and New York: Routledge.

-Selmeczi, Anna.
+- Anna Selmeczi.
 2015.
-‘Haunted by the Rebellion of the Poor: Civil Society and the Racialized Problem of the (Non-)economic Subject’.
+‘Haunted by the Rebellion of the Poor: Civil Society and the Racialized Problem of the (Non-)economic Subject.’
 Foucault Studies, no. 20 (December).

 - Anna Selmeczi.
 2015.
 ‘Who is the Subject of Neoliberal Rights?
 Governmentality, Subjectification, and the Letter of the Law.’
 Third World Quarterly 36, no. 6: 1076-1091.